 - After that, slide your flat bar behind the vinyl siding.

-- Use the flat bar to remove the nails.
+- Use the flat bar to pry up the siding and remove the nails.

 - Next, use a table saw or circular saw to cut a new piece of vinyl siding to the same size as the damaged one.
 (You can even use the damaged piece as a size guide.)